 NOTE.
-The software key is very important as it contains the MTS4EA license and therefore embodies the value of MTS4EA.
+The software key is very important as it contains the MTS4EA license and therefore embodies the value of the MTS4EA product.
 If the software key is lost, you will have to purchase another software key, which may be at full list price of the software.

-All options are visible in the installed MTS4EA menus.
-Options not enabled by the license will be unavailable (grayed out).
-The status and scope of the license can be checked at any time by clicking on the Help menu option License manager....
+All product options are visible in the installed MTS4EA menus.
+Options that are not enabled by the license will be unavailable (grayed out).
+The status and scope of the license can be checked at any time by clicking on the License manager option in the Help menu.